 Starting in Maun take in the best of Botswana from the fascinating salt pans to the incredible wildlife of Moremi and Chobe National Park, before crossing the border into Zimbabwe to going wild in Hwange National Park and end your adventure in Victoria Falls.

 Welcome to Botswana.
 On arrival into Maun Airport, you will be met and transferred to your accommodation.
 The name Maun is derived from the San word “maung”, which means “the place of short reeds”.
-The afternoon is yours to spend at leisure, why not relax next to the pool at the lodge.
+The afternoon is yours to spend at leisure, why not relax next to the pool at the lodge or book a sunset cruise on the Thamalakane River.
 This evening you will meet your guide and the rest of the group for your pre-departure meeting at 6pm.

 Maun - Makgadikgadi Pans.
 This morning we depart Maun and continue onto the area of the Makgadikgadi Pans.
 After settling into our accommodation, we take a stroll with our guide through the surrounding baobab grove, as he explains the local ecology, geology and the unique biology of the baobabs, which are in fact not trees but the largest succulents in the world.